mmlacak/crochess/docs/source/libcc/ccposdefs.rst

     .. note::

-        This color-changing steps are *not* included in all-steps array, i.e. they are *not* in :c:macro:`CC_STEPS_ALL_SERPENT`.
+        These color-changing steps are *not* included in all-steps array, i.e. they are *not* in :c:macro:`CC_STEPS_ALL_SERPENT`.